brittgalloway/fetch-doggy/README.md

 ## Deployment

 Lastly, this is a live app deployed by Vercel.
 To update the delpoyment, push to the `main` branch.

-> Example of the selected dog's url path /dogs/U3GFTIcBOvEgQ5OCx8A2